All About Growing Hens and Chicks Plants

 Once they sprout, sprinkle some fine gravel around them as mulch.

 Seeds are usually started in pots and then transferred to the garden as seedlings.
 You can start your seeds in the fall and transplant in the spring.

 Dividing Hens & Chicks: Hens and Chicks will spread by underground roots.
-Each plant multiplies by at last 4, in a growing season, by producing little offset plantlets all around the perimeter of the ‘Hen’.
+During the growing season, expect each plant multiplies itself by at last 4, by producing little offset plantlets all around the perimeter of the ‘Hen’.
 These are the ‘Chicks’.
 The Chicks can be snapped off and replanted elsewhere at any time.

 Once established, maintenance of hens and chicks is minimal.
 You’ll need to remove the old hens, after they flower, and divide chicks as needed.
 Except in extremely hot, dry situations, you won’t even need to give them supplemental water.
 No fertilizer is needed.